Erumite/Eremite_VRC/Assets/Eremite/Shaders/CustomNametag/README.md

 |StartFrame|Start at X frame in the sheet|
 |Speed|How fast it should switch sheet frames|

-## Credits
-The vertex position portion of the shader is adapted from [Vilar's Eye Tracking Shader](https://vrcat.club/threads/vilars-eye-tracking-shader.1640/) with the majority of the unnecessary settings removed to reduce calculations needed and simplify configuration.

-Thanks to RollTheRed for suggesting the spritesheet animation variant. :3

 ## Warnings:
 There seems to be some contention about whether or not this is against the TOS.
 Use common sense and avoid using it maliciously.
 The TOS explicitly bans: